Narigo/blog/posts/drafts/dotfiles/dotfiles.md

 ## Conclusion

-Creating a repository and thinking more about automating my own workflows really help to get repetitive  things done much faster.
+Creating a repository and thinking more about automating my own workflow really help to get repetitive things done much faster.
 Working on it also leads to thinking more into a direction of DevOps: Scripting all of my configuration to prevent myself from making mistakes setting up a new machine.